braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 ### 2.5.3 Lemma: Independence Case B {#2.5.3}

-:::info[The Existence of Geometric Validity amidst Causal Violation in the Disjoint Reflexive Model] Case B satisfies Axiom 2 but violates Axiom 1.
+:::info[**Existence of Geometric Validity amidst Causal Violation in the Disjoint Reflexive Model**] Case B satisfies Axiom 2 but violates Axiom 1.

 ### 2.5.3.1 Proof: Verification of Case B {#2.5.3.1}

-:::tip[Formal Verification of the Independence of Geometric Constructibility from the Causal Primitive] The countermodel $G_B$ comprises two disjoint subgraphs.
+:::tip[**Formal Verification of the Independence of Geometric Constructibility from the Causal Primitive**] The countermodel $G_B$ comprises two disjoint subgraphs.
 The first subgraph $C_1$ forms a directed 3-cycle involving vertices $\{A, B, C\}$.
 The second subgraph $C_2$ forms an isolated vertex $X$ possessing a single reflexive edge $(X, X)$.
 The complete state is the union of these disconnected components.

 The analysis first tests the model against Axiom 1.
 Axiom 1 imposes a universal prohibition on self-reference for all entities within the system.
 The second subgraph $C_2$ contains a self-loop.
 This edge constitutes a direct violation of the irreflexivity condition.
 Consequently, the model $G_B$ fails to satisfy the Causal Primitive.